ByteTrix/Media-Player-Scrobbler-for-Simkl/README.md

 6. **Start tracking your movies:**
    ```
-   simkl-tracker start
+   simkl-scrobbler start
    ```

 ### Installing as a Windows Service (Optional)

-To have SIMKL Movie Tracker start automatically with Windows:
+To have SIMKL Scrobbler start automatically with Windows:

 ```
-simkl-tracker install-service
+simkl-scrobbler install-service
 ```

 Follow the on-screen instructions to complete the service installation.